geeksforsocialchange/gfsc-v3/README.md

 When a pull request is created, a preview site is deployed.

-If the build is successful and the changes are approves it can be merged into main which will automatically deploy it.
+If the build is successful and the changes are approved it can be merged into main which will automatically deploy it.

 ## License